From Insight to Action:

 About the event

-Join us for the concluding symposium of the Netherlands Center for One Health (NCOH) Kickstarter project.
-Leading One Health experts and policymakers will gather to discuss critical topics under the theme From Insight to Action: One Health Strategies for Pandemic Readiness.
+We look back a successful symposium of the Netherlands Center for One Health (NCOH) Kickstarter project.
+Leading One Health experts and policymakers gathered to discuss critical topics under the theme From Insight to Action: One Health Strategies for Pandemic Readiness.

-This onsite-only event promises to be a hub of innovation and collaboration, featuring keynote speeches from renowned scientists and policymakers and dynamic presentations from emerging researchers.
-During this day you will hear and learn more about the latest findings and insights from the NCOH Pandemic Preparedness Kickstarter-project.
-In addition to the keynotes, the meeting will include breakout sessions for deeper topic-specific discussions with researchers and policymakers showcasing their innovative research/work and fresh perspectives on pandemic preparedness.
+This onsite-only event was a hub of innovation and collaboration, it featured keynote speeches from renowned scientists and policymakers and dynamic presentations from emerging researchers.
+During this day the latest findings and insights from the NCOH Pandemic Preparedness Kickstarter-project were shared.
+In addition to the keynotes, the meeting in the breakout sessions deeper topic-specific discussions with researchers and policymakers showcased their innovative research/work and fresh perspectives on pandemic preparedness.

-Participation is open for researchers, policymakers and industry working interested in pandemic preparedness in the Netherlands.
-Join the event and be part of the conversation shaping the future of global One Health against pandemics.
+Researchers, policymakers and industry working interested in pandemic preparedness in the Netherlands took part to shape the conversation the future of global One Health against pandemics.

 Keynote speakers